 Taxi companies are responsible for ensuring that their cabs are in proper working order and their drivers have the proper training and certification to operate a taxicab in Miami.
 After hours upon hours of working on the road in a taxi, it isn’t surprising that many taxi drivers can become distracted and tired, which can lead to serious car accidents.
-If you or a loved one was injured in a crash while riding in a taxi or because they were hit by a taxi, talk to an attorney about your case today.
+If you or a loved one was injured in a crash while riding in a taxi or because they were hit by a taxicab, talk to a car accident lawyer about your case today.
 Miami taxi accident lawyer Prosper Shaked represents victims in car accident injury cases and fights to get them the compensation they need for medical bills, lost wages, and pain and suffering.
-For a free consultation on your case, contact our law offices today at (305) 609-0244.
+For a free consultation on your case, contact Prosper Shaked at (305) 694-2676.

 Suing a Cab Company for Injuries in Florida

 In many cases, your rights as a taxi passenger are protected.
 Miami-Dade County lists 44 certified taxi companies that are licensed to operate in Miami.
 These taxi companies are responsible for their passengers, and Miami’s rules dictate that you have the right to have your driver obey all traffic laws, treat you with respect, and otherwise provide “outstanding service.”
 If your driver causes a car accident while you are riding as a passenger, you could be entitled to sue the taxi company for the injuries you face.

 Alternatively, you may have been involved in a car accident with a taxi.
 This could include being hit by a taxi in a pedestrian accident or while you were the driver or passenger in another vehicle.
 In these cases, you may also be able to sue the taxi driver and the taxi company as the at-fault party in a car accident.